Quick Summary

 The optical microscope parts work together to ensure the proper functioning of a microscope.
 A sample put on a slide is seen, magnified, and imaged using the optical components of the microscope.
 It has several components:

-Zacharias Janssen was the first person to discover a microscope.
+Zacharias Janssen was the first person who discovered microscope.
 In 1590, he invented the first-ever compound microscope.
 Many scholars believe that Hans Janssen made a significant contribution, despite Zacharias Janssen being just a teenager in the 1590s and being credited with developing the compound microscope.
 Hans Janssen was an eyeglass maker in Middleburg, Holland.
 People started using eyeglasses more often during that period, which brought a lot of interest to optics and lenses.
 In reality, a few scholars claim that Janssens and Hans Lippershey, an old Dutch eyeglass manufacturer, created the microscope simultaneously and independently.

 They were a combination of two talents: Janssen was good at doing experiments, and Hans was good at making eyeglasses.
 So, they combined both things and invented the first microscope.
 They invented a microscope by putting two lenses on the tube; those lenses make the object.
 The tube became a microscope with those two lenses that zoomed in on the small objects.